Richard Rodriguez

 “It’s a combination of factors,” Andreski says.
 “They’re set up differently, and in certain places they’re funded through sales tax, property tax, other mechanisms we’re not recommending.
 It’s really not my prerogative to say how to fund transit.
 What I can tell you is that we are woefully behind the competition, and it’s not by a small margin.
 We’re not spending what we should for a city that’s growing with this much congestion.”

 And with that, the avenues by which Trinity Metro can receive funding appear to be getting fewer and fewer.
-But, according to District 3 councilman Michael Crain, this young, open-minded city council might provide some light at the end of the tunnel.
+But, according to District 3 councilman Michael Crain, this young, open-minded city council, despite a conservative constituency, might provide some light at the end of the tunnel.

 “Resources are one of those things, and I think we as a city have to decide what is a priority, and I know there’s strong advocates for more public transportation,” Crain says.
 “And I would say this is probably the first time we have a city council that’s a little younger, a little more well-traveled, a little more exposed.
 That’s not a knock on any sort of past councils, but I think we’re at this at the right time, and it’s ripe to have this conversation and listen to citizens.
 What do they see next?
 How do they envision a public transportation system in the city of Fort Worth?”